 As the space in the navigation bar is limited, filling up too much of content into is unwise.
 Similarly, using extremely long names in the navigation bar tends to fill up the limited space available to them.
-There are times when slightly longer names might be necessary to provide more clarity to the web users, but these long names should only be used during extreme circumstances.
+There are times when slightly longer names might be necessary to provide more clarity to the web users.
+But these long names should only be use during extreme circumstances.

 10. Keep difference in screen sizes in mind

 The design of a company’s website is almost a make-or-break situation for the business.
 There are more things to a website development than just designing the user interface to a visitor’s satisfaction, and the website navigation is one of those vital components in the development phase.
-Website navigation mistakes tend to be expensive and should hence be strictly avoided.
+Website navigation mistakes tend to be expensive and should hence to be avoid strictly.
 Navigation mistakes could reduce user satisfaction and this could have an adverse effect on search rankings.
-So a lot of care needs to be paid while developing the website navigation and these above-mentioned mistakes should be avoided.
+So a lot of care needs to pay while developing the website navigation and these mistakes should be avoid.